zDevelopers/zdevelopers.github.io/content/imageonmap/faq/index.md

 We hope to find a fix for this, but at least, it's only when the map is placed.

+# Host-specific questions

-# I'm using Minehut and ImageOnMap doesn't work.
+## I'm using Minehut and ImageOnMap doesn't work.

-Minehut, a Minecraft server hosting plateform, disabled a fundamental component of Java programs (including plugins) called reflection.
-It's rather complicated, but for the idea it's what we use to hook into the Minecraft server itself and do advanced things Spigot/Paper does not allow us to do.
+Minehut, a Minecraft server hosting plateform, disabled for security reasons a component called _JavaScript Engine_ around April 2nd, 2021.
+The translation system powering ImageOnMap use this engine to handle plurals, and with the engine unavailable, ImageOnMap was unable to run.

-We (and a lot of other plugins) use this feature a lot.
-For advanced items management (think about the special maps ImageOnMap gives), some GUIs (this sign GUI to rename a map), translations (so everyone can use IoM in its own language, even on the same server), etc. It would be a huge task (like really huge) to rewrite ImageOnMap without that.

-That's why multiple plugins suddenly broke on April 2021.
-Reflection is widely used.
-That's not only ImageOnMap.
-Some popular plugins like WorldEdit or WorldGuard massively use reflection too.
-They are probably broken too.

-[Minehut announced this is fixed](https://forums.minehut.com/topic/36723-when-i-do-plugins-some-of-them-are-red-world-edit-image-on-map-world-guard-i-have-the-logs-if-anyone-knows-how-to-fix-it-pls-help/) so you may only have to reboot your server.
-If it's not working, they are working on a fork to fix that on their side.

-There is nothing we can do about that.
-To complain, please contact the Minehut staff.
-Feel free to link to this FAQ entry or to ask them to contact us directly.
+Actually, all QuartzLib-based plugins are affected.

+For ImageOnMap, Minehut disabled our translations system as a hotfix.
+We intend to fix this for everyone in an upcoming version (either 4.1 or 4.1.1).

-# I'm using Minehut and ImageOnMap miss some features.
+## I'm using Minehut and ImageOnMap miss some features.

 It looks like Minehut use a fork of ImageOnMap, instead of the version we build.
 In their version, internationalization is disabled: you won't be able to use ImageOnMap in all languages supported; only English remain.

+We intend to fix this for everyone in an upcoming version (either 4.1 or 4.1.1).

-# I'm using PloudOS and the plugin doesn't work
+## I'm using PloudOS and the plugin doesn't work

-PloudOS in order to forbid shop plugins have blocked the usage of the http port.
-That means it's not possible to use `/tomap <URL>` or any command that as to search something on internet .
-There is nothing we can do on our side, they have told us that they plan on fixing someday this issue but they have no ETA.
+To block shop plugins, PloudOS, a Minecraft host, blocked Internet access for all plugins.
+That means any plugin that access the Internet won't work correctly—including the `/tomap` command, because it download images from… the Internet.
+There is nothing we can do on our side—they told us they intent to fix this someday but they have no ETA.